Tanmay-hue/DockerSpace/3.Titanic Survival Predictor Containerized Streamlit App/readme.md

 ---

-## 🚀 **Running the Application with Docker**
+## 🚀 **Running the Application via Docker**
-Follow these steps to build and run the containerized application:
+Follow these steps to containerize and launch the application:

 ### **1️⃣ Navigate to the Project Directory**
 ```bash